sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 service-account?
 ```

-This sounds like we're going to need to escalate our privileges through the AWS
+This sounds like we are going to need to escalate our privileges through the AWS
 access we acquired in the last challenge.
-Lets start with inspecting the
+Let us start with inspecting the
 environment again:

 ```bash